-But first, a sad truth: there have been no ‘flicks’ in Kentish Town for nearly 40 years.
+First, a sad truth: there have been no ‘flicks’ in Kentish Town for over 40 years.
 And yet at one point, eight different silver screens were aglow across the neighbourhood.

 So I decided to go in search of NW5’s picture palace past.
 Was it indeed a Wonderful Life back then?